 The partner institutions, subprojects and project managers

 Lead partner for the overall project: Vest-Agder Museum; project manager: Dr. Kathrin Pabst

 Each partner institution is responsible for a separate subproject in their respective countries.
 Below is a short overview of the seven projects, included the responsible museum and project manager.

-P1: Norway, Vest-Agder Museum; project manager Gunhild Aaby
+P1: Norway, Vest-Agder Museum; project manager Kathrin Pabst and Gunhild Aaby (exhibition)

 P2: Denmark, The House of Knud Rasmussen; project manager Søren la Cour Jensen